 - A. Purposes.
-The purposes of this Accessory Family Dwelling Unit bylaw are to assist Medway residents with creating suitable housing to accommodate a family member. - B. Applicability.
-The Board of Appeals may grant a special permit for an accessory family dwelling unit in accordance with this Section 8.2 and Table 1, Schedule of Uses.
+The purposes of this sub-section are to: - establish an option for the creation of Accessory Family Dwelling units to provide suitable housing for a family member and/or a caregiver for a family member who is an occupant of the premises; - 2. provide opportunities to support residents who wish to age in place; and - 3. maintain the residential character of neighborhoods. - B. Applicability.
+The Board of Appeals may grant a special permit for an accessory family dwelling unit in accordance with this Section 8.2 and Table 1: Schedule of Uses.

-C. Basic Requirements.
+C. Basic Requirements